-- (a) Revision of the program's philosophy, conceptual framework, curriculum, program outcomes, student learning outcomes, or changes that increase the use of simulation more than 10% of the total clinical hours in a program. - (b) Change in primary instruction delivery methods. - (c) Elimination of separate course content for an integrated approach. - (d) A permanent expansion in the number of students served. - (e) Increase or decrease in overall program credits. - (f) Providing the theory portion of the curriculum at an additional location that is separate from the primary campus using the same curriculum as the primary campus.
+- (a) Revision of the program's philosophy, conceptual framework, curriculum, program outcomes, student learning outcomes, or changes that increase the use of simulation more than 10% of the current total clinical hours in a program. - (b) Change in primary instruction delivery methods for more than 50% of the program. - (c) Elimination of separate course content for an integrated approach. - (d) A permanent expansion in the number of students served. - (e) Increase or decrease in overall program credits. - (f) Providing the theory portion of the curriculum at an additional location that is separate from the primary campus using the same curriculum as the primary campus.
 Initial approval under R 338.10303 must be obtained if anything other than theory is taught at the additional location. - (2) A nursing education program shall submit major program changes to the board in writing and the major program changes must be approved by the board before implementation.
-All of the following information must be submitted when requesting approval of a major program change: - (a) A comparative description of the current and proposed program or portion of the program which is proposed for change. - (b) Rationale for the change. - (c) Plans to evaluate the effect of the change. - (d) Documents evidencing support for the requested change. - (3) A minor program change means a change that does not permanently affect the program's philosophy, conceptual framework, program outcomes, student learning outcomes, approved enrollment numbers, increase simulation experiences by more than 10%, change the primary instruction delivery methods, eliminate a separate course content for an integrated approach, permanently expand the number of students served, or increase or decrease the overall program credits.
+All of the following information must be submitted when requesting approval of a major program change: - (a) A comparative description of the current and proposed program or portion of the program which is proposed for change. - (b) Rationale for the change. - (c) Plans to evaluate the effect of the change. - (d) Documents evidencing support for the requested change. - (3) A minor program change means a temporary expansion of students.
+After 1 year, if the program desires to make the temporary increase in seats permanent, a major program change must be submitted pursuant to subrule (1) of this rule. - (4) A nursing education program shall submit minor program changes to the board in writing before implementation. - (5) A nursing education program shall submit all of the following information if requesting approval of a minor program change: